What is Game Testing?

 - The game should have simple aesthetic design and the gameplay.

-- Game development life-cycle consists of three stages of Pre-production, production, testing and deployment
+- Game development life-cycle consists of three stages of Pre-production, production, testing using game testing tool and deployment

 - The different types of testing are 1) Functional Testing, 2) Compatibility Testing, 3) Performance Testing, 4) Conformance /Compliance Testing, 5) Localization testing, 6) Soak testing, 7) Recovery testing, 8) Security testing